Chaos & Warfare: Critical reception

-Critical reception of the album was fairly positive, though Kekal’s side of the release drew some criticism from reviewers.
-In particular, the band's use of clean vocals was viewed negatively by HM Magazine writer Matt Morrow, who suggested that the band should have stuck to a solely black metal vocal style.
-Morrow also leveled heavy criticism at the song "A Stranger So Close".
-However, some parts of Kekal's material received praise.
-The song "Mean Attraction" from the band’s previous release, The Painful Experience was called a "hit," and Morrow said that as that song was the best on The Painful Experience, he did not mind it on this release.
-Morrow also expressed admiration over Kekal's "emotional" and "passionate" cover of the Trouble song "The Skull".
-Overall, Morrow stated that Kekal was very talented, but held back somewhat by its experimentation.
-Michiel de Rooij of Lords of Metal praised the tracks "The Only Sound of Rain" and "A Stranger So Close", but found "Mean Attraction" boring and hated the band's cover of "The Skull", as he already disliked Trouble and though the song was performed by a different band he could still not appreciate it.
+Reception was fairly positive, though Kekal's side drew some criticism.
+HM Magazine writer Matt Morrow disliked the band's clean vocals, arguing they should have stuck to black metal, and panned "A Stranger So Close".
+Some parts were praised.
+"Mean Attraction", from The Painful Experience, was called a "hit", and Morrow, who rated it the best track on that album, didn't mind its inclusion here.
+He also admired Kekal's "emotional" and "passionate" cover of the Trouble song "The Skull", and concluded the band was very talented but held back by its experimentation.
+Michiel de Rooij of Lords of Metal praised "The Only Sound of Rain" and "A Stranger So Close", but found "Mean Attraction" boring and hated the Trouble cover, as he already disliked the original band.

-Slechtvalk's performance was highly praised by Morrow, who stated that he was anticipating the release of the album because of this band's appearance.
-He did direct some criticism at the first song, "Whispers in the Dark", for using a drum machine, but said that the following three songs, with real drumming, left him speechless.
-Morrow noted the band’s cover of "Kongsblood", which was originally by Antestor, stating that Slechtvalk did a great job, but that he liked atmosphere of the original version by Antestor better. de Rooij praised the song "Whispers in the Dark", but found that "The Dragon's Children" and "Storms" were not of the same quality.
-"Storms" in particular he considered rushed and unoriginal, though not a bad song.
-"Kongsblood" he lavished with praise, considering it the best on the entire split and writing "I've just listened to it tree [sic] times to obtain a good impression…. and I think I'm going to listen to it once more."
-In an interview with Art for the Ears, Slechtvalk founder Shamgar said that while he liked his song "Storms" from the release, he prefers the material found on The War That Plagues the Lands, Slechtvalk's follow-up album.
+Morrow highly praised Slechtvalk, whose appearance he had been anticipating.
+He criticised the drum machine on "Whispers in the Dark", but said the next three songs, with real drumming, left him speechless.
+On the cover of "Kongsblood", originally by Antestor, he felt Slechtvalk did a great job but preferred the atmosphere of the original. de Rooij praised "Whispers in the Dark" but felt "The Dragon's Children" and "Storms" fell short, calling "Storms" rushed and unoriginal, though not bad.
+"Kongsblood" he lavished with praise as the best track on the split, writing "I've just listened to it tree [sic] times to obtain a good impression…. and I think I'm going to listen to it once more."
+In an Art for the Ears interview, Slechtvalk founder Shamgar said that while he liked "Storms", he preferred the material on the follow-up The War That Plagues the Lands.

-Overall, Matt Morrow gave the album nine out of ten possible points.
-Michiel de Rooij rated the split sixty-three out of one hundred.
-Promonex, a staff reviewer from Metal Storm, graded the entire album eight out of ten points.
+Overall, Morrow gave it nine out of ten; de Rooij rated it 63/100; and Promonex of Metal Storm graded it eight out of ten.